 Architecture of the ancient Mediterranean world with selective emphasis on major historical complexes and monumental sites.
 Prerequisite: APH 313.
+General Studies: HU

-APH 444 Baroque Architecture.
+APH 444 Barogue Architecture.
 (3)

 Selected examples of Baroque architecture and urbanism with emphasis on relationships between architecture and other arts.
 Prerequisite: APH 314.
+General Studies: HU

-APH 446 20th-Century Architecture I. (3)
+APH 446 20th-Century Architecture I. (3) fall

 Architecture in Europe and America from the foundations of the modern movement to the culmination of the international style.
 Prerequisite: instructor approval.
+General Studies: HU